 Malvern home prices are not only among the most expensive in Pennsylvania, but Malvern real estate also consistently ranks among the most expensive in America.

-Malvern is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Malvern is a decidedly white-collar borough, with fully 89.95% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Malvern is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Malvern who work in sales jobs (14.75%), management occupations (12.12%), and office and administrative support (10.27%).
+There are especially a lot of people living in Malvern who work in management occupations (16.04%), sales jobs (12.84%), and office and administrative support (10.05%).